eschmidt42/streamlit-groceries-receipt-app/README.md

 replace `YOURKEY` in `.envrc` with erm ... your key

     direnv allow .

 and then the docker run command again :-).

 ### 3. Run remotely on railway

+If you want to run this app o

 Railway provides a cli tool that we'll use here.
 The install docs: https://docs.railway.app/guides/cli